cnorling/Lessons/jea/readme.md

 Create a session configuration
     create it
     associate it with the role
+Common mistakes
+    defining a cmdlet as a role or vice versa
 Apply the session configuration to a computer
     move the new module over to the computer you want to manage call register-pssessionconfiguration